Vertex Input Data Processing

 VK_FORMAT_R32G32B32_SFLOAT has 3 components while a vec2 has only 2

-For the opposite case, the spec says:
+For the opposite case, the spec has a table showing how it will expand missing components.

 This means the example of